MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

    curl -s "https://${AZURE_STORAGE_ACCOUNT}.blob.core.windows.net/${AZURE_STORAGE_CONTAINER}/.well-known/openid-configuration"
    ```

 1. Obtain the public key for your cluster's service account issuer from its private key.
-You will likely need to run this command as a superuser.
+You'll likely need to run this command as a superuser.
 The following example is for k3s.
 Your cluster may store the service account issuer private key at a different location.

    ``` console
    sudo openssl rsa -in /var/lib/rancher/k3s/server/tls/service.key -pubout -out sa.pub
    ```

-1. Download the latest [azwi command line tool](https://github.com/Azure/azure-workload-identity/releases), which you'll use to create a JWKS document from the public key, and untar it:
+1. Download the latest [azwi command line tool](https://github.com/Azure/azure-workload-identity/releases), which you can use to create a JWKS document from the public key, and untar it:

    ``` console
    tar -xzf <path to downloaded azwi tar.gz>